hyperledger/indy-hipe/text/0002-agents/README.md

 pitch an album to a recording studio.

-On the digital landscape, humans and organizations (and sometimes, IoT things) cannot directly consume and emit bytes, store and manage data, or perform the crypto that self-sovereign identity demands.
+On the digital landscape, humans and organizations (and sometimes, things) cannot directly consume and emit bytes, store and manage data, or perform the crypto that self-sovereign identity demands.
 They need delegates--__agents__--to help.
 [Agents are a vital dimension across which we exercise sovereignty over identity](